 - Departments and Programs may enforce stricter double-dipping policies than those stated above, which also should be provided to the Dean’s Office.

-All students wishing to take a dance course, including incoming dance students with previous experience, are required to attend the Dance Placement Orientation, which is usually held prior to the start of the semester.
+All students wishing to take a dance course, including those with previous experience, are required to attend the Dance Placement and New Student Orientation, which is held prior to the start of the semester.

-The Dance Placement/Orientation Session for the fall 2017 semester is Friday August 25, 2017 at 10am in Mundelein Center 409.
-Be prepared to dance and bring your schedule.
-Dance faculty will ensure correct placement in technique level enrollment.
+The Dance Placement and New Student Orientation for the fall 2018 semester is Friday August 24, 2018 from 10am-12pm in Mundelein Center room 409.
+Be prepared to dance and bring your class schedule.
+The dance faculty will ensure correct technical placement for enrollment.

 |DANC 111||Ballet Dance I: Theory and Techniques||2|